Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part6.md

 }
 ```

-We calculate the average value of Scale / TestCount, where TestCount is fixed and is equal the power of two, so we can replace divide with a bitwise shift.
-Adding `1 << (Shift - Round)`, as I understand is for rounding up value due to carry propagation.
+We calculate the average value of Scale / TestCount, where TestCount is fixed and is equal to the power of two, so we can replace divide with a bitwise shift.
+Adding `1 << (Shift - Round)`, as I understand, is for rounding up value due to carry propagation.
 For example:

 ```TEXT
 0b101100 >> 4 = 0b10
 (0b101100 + 0b100) >> 4 = 0b11
 ```

 The larger the value of `BinCtx.Scale`, the smaller the difference `INTERVAL – MEAN`.
-Due to rounding up, we can fix maximum value of `BinCtx.Scale` because when its value rounds up to `FREQ_MAX_VALUE`, the added value will be 0.
-In the case of an unsuccessful encoding attempt, on the contrary, the larger the value of `BinCtx.Scale`, the faster we expand the range for encoding ESC symbol.
-But here’s adds one more detail.
-If we encode ESC, it mean that after execution of `update()`, this context will no longer be binary.
+Due to rounding up, we can fix the maximum value of `BinCtx.Scale` because when its value rounds up to `FREQ_MAX_VALUE`, the added value will be 0.
+In the case of an unsuccessful encoding attempt, on the contrary, the larger the value of `BinCtx.Scale`, the faster we expand the range for encoding the ESC symbol.
+But here’s one more detail.
+If we encode ESC, it means that after execution of `update()`, this context will no longer be binary.
 The smaller value of `BinCtx.Scale` at this moment, the more likely we will see a new symbol in this context in the future, and vice versa.
 For this reason, we initialize the value of `InitEsc` to represent the portion that ESC occupies in the `TotalFreq` value.

 ### non-binary without masked

-If we start from a non-binary context from the beginning, we check the first symbol (latter symbol that called `rescale()` will be moved to first place in the list).
+If we start from a non-binary context from the beginning, we check the first symbol (later symbol that called `rescale()` will be moved to first place in the list).

 ```
 b32 getEncodeProbLeaf(prob& Prob, u32 Symbol)